Rich Porter

-Richard Thomas Porter (July 26, 1965 – January 3, 1990) was an American drug kingpin and gangster who rose to prominence in the Harlem neighborhood of New York City during the crack era in the mid–1980s.
+Richard Thomas Porter (July 26, 1964 – January 3, 1990) was an American drug kingpin and gangster who rose to prominence in the Harlem neighborhood of New York City during the crack era in the mid-1980s.
 The 2002 film Paid in Full was based on Rich and his partners Azie Faison and Alpo Martinez.

 Life

 Born in the Harlem section of New York City, Porter was the oldest of three children born to Velma Porter.
-He had a younger sister Patricia (born in 1966) and brother William Donnell (1977-c.1990).
+He had a younger sister, Patricia (born in 1966), and a brother, William Donnell (1977–c.1990).
 Porter began selling drugs at the age of 12, rising through the ranks of the drug trade in Harlem.
 He became known for his flamboyant and high-profile lifestyle.
-He was rumored to have never worn the same outfit twice and that he owned over a dozen luxury vehicles that he kept in a garage in Manhattan during the height of his career as a drug dealer.
+He was rumored to have never worn the same outfit twice and to have owned over a dozen luxury vehicles that he kept in a garage in Manhattan during the height of his career as a drug dealer.

 Death

-Rich Porter was murdered on January 3, 1990, and his body was found in the vicinity of Orchard Beach, Bronx the following day.
-Porter had been shot several times in the head and chest and at the time of his death police found $2,239 (equivalent to $5,446 in 2024) in his pocket.
-Porter's friend and former drug dealing partner Alpo Martinez was charged with the murder and was later convicted.
+Rich Porter was murdered on January 3, 1990, and his body was found in the vicinity of Orchard Beach, the Bronx, the following day.
+Porter had been shot several times in the head and chest, and at the time of his death police found $2,239 in his pocket.
+Porter's friend and former drug-dealing partner Alpo Martinez was charged with the murder and was later convicted.